 Notes: Adjust serving sizes of nuts and protein powder for your needs

 - 2 strips of bacon

 - 4 romaine lettuce leaves (for the bun)

 - Garlic, sea salt, and pepper to taste

 - Cut 2 strips of bacon in half and place in a skillet at medium heat

 - Scramble eggs in a bowl with the garlic, sea salt, and pepper while bacon is cooking

-- Once the bacon is as crispy as you like remove from the pan and place on a paper towel
+- Once the bacon is as crispy as you like remove it from the pan and place it on a paper towel

 - Add egg mixture to the same skillet the bacon was in.
 DO NOT remove the bacon grease – you’ll love the flavor it adds